Shayoconnell7/pymaceuticals_challenge/README.md

 I have never had a very strong background in math, so I was a little worried about this homework going in.
 I was able to complete it, but I feel like for the later sections (correlation, linear regression, box and whisker plots), being able to complete and show the calculations did not necessarily mean I understand the how or why.

+- First, I imported dependancies and read in the data from both csvs.

+- I then merged the data on Mouse ID, creating the dataframe called merged_data and displayed a preview to show the columns I would be working with.

 * Before beginning the analysis, check the data for any mouse ID with duplicate time points and remove any data associated with that mouse ID.

+- I first checked the number of mice by finding the len of unique Mouse IDs using .value_counts.
+- I then identified mice with duplicate data by using .loc for Mouse ID on .duplicated (searching in Mouse ID and Timepoint).
+- This returned that the ID 'g989' contained duplicate data.
+- I printed out all data for the ID 'g989' to see for myself the duplication.
+- I created a new dataframe called cleaned_df without any data associated with the mouse 'g989' using .isin.

 * Use the cleaned data for the remaining steps.